 Probing sales questions are similar to discovery questions, but the difference is that they are more in-depth.
 You can get to know the issue with a discovery question and use it for your benefit, whereas to get an outcome, you need to ask probing questions.
 You can reach the heart of the problem by asking sales probing questions and understand the situation better.
 While asking probing questions, you must try to listen actively to the prospect rather than talking.
 You will be able to get hints on how to close the deal faster.

 The answers to open-ended questions are not specific, and they help provide an opportunity to the prospect to tell their story in detail.
-It would be best to ask specific open-ended probing questions to prospects so that you don’t deviate far away from the topic.
+It would be best to ask specific open ended sales questions to prospects so that you don’t deviate far away from the topic.
 Here’s an example of an open-ended question,

 What made you get into this industry?